asierpinor/asierpinor/README.md

 ### Hi there 👋

-For now this is just a collection of repositories for codes I've developed over the last years for physics research.
+For now this is just a collection of for codes I've developed over the last few years during as a physics researcher.

+This is just to showcase some of my coding work.
+The codes are commented, but are not self-explanatory, nor documented.

 <!--
 blabla